ap-1/langchain-upstash-redis/README.md

 ### Setting environment variables

 Finally, we'll need the following environment variables from the prerequisites earlier.
-Be sure to name them exactly as described here, because otherwise they won't be read them automatically!
+Be sure to name them exactly as described here, because otherwise they won't be read automatically!
 You can add these to a `.env` file in the root of your new project:

 ```bash
 UPSTASH_REDIS_REST_URL="https://********.upstash.io"